PickZ-org/PickZ/README.md

 php artisan db:seed --force
 ```

-PickZ should now be ready to run!
+PickZ should now be ready to run!\
+The default username/password is admin/admin, make sure to immediately change this after logging in the first time.

 ## Built With